kube-rs/website/docs/controllers/object.md

 let cm = Api::<CaConfigMap>::all(client);
 ```

+This can additionally be combined with [DeserializeGuard] for deserialize safety.

-See the [cert_check example](https://github.com/kube-rs/kube/blob/main/examples/cert_check.rs) for more details.
+See the [errorbound_configmap](https://github.com/kube-rs/kube/blob/main/examples/errorbounded_configmap_watcher.rs), and [cert_check example](https://github.com/kube-rs/kube/blob/main/examples/cert_check.rs) for more details.

 ## Custom Resources
 ### Derived Custom Resource